-If you, a family member or a friend has been diagnosed with cancer or other serious medical complications after a power morcellator procedure for removal of uterine fibroids, you should contact The Law Offices of Peter Angelos, P.C. for additional information and a no-charge consultation with one of our experienced attorneys.
+If you, a family member or a friend has been diagnosed with cancer or other serious medical complications after a power morcellator procedure for removal of uterine fibroids, you should contact Peter Angelos, P.C. for additional information and a no-charge consultation with one of our experienced attorneys.

 We are dedicated to fighting for the rights of the victims of dangerous products.